thread/routemaster/README.md

 Data feeds are defined at the state machine level, and are formed of a pair of a name and a URL.
 The string `<label>` in the URL will be replaced with the correct label when requested.
-For exmple:
+For example:

 ```yaml
 feeds: